1) Who should use the MBSAQIP Risk/Benefit Calculator? Is this just for surgeons?

 2) For what patient population is the MBSAQIP Risk/Benefit Calculator intended?

-The MBSAQIP Risk/Benefit Calculator is intended for primary bariatric surgical patients at least 18 years of age with a preoperative BMI between 30 and 80.
+The MBSAQIP Risk/Benefit Calculator is intended for primary bariatric surgical patients at least 18 years of age with a preoperative Body Mass Index (BMI) between 30 and 80 kg/m2.
+It produces estimates for up to 4 different primary bariatric surgical procedures: Gastric Band, Lap Sleeve (Laparoscopic Sleeve Gastrectomy), Lap Bypass (Laparoscopic Roux-en-Y Gastric Bypass), BPD/DS (Biliopancreatic Diversion with Duodenal Switch).

 3) How does the MBSAQIP Risk/Benefit Calculator work?

 Using the MBSAQIP Risk/Benefit Calculator, 20 characteristics about a patient (e.g., age, preoperative BMI, sex, health information, etc.) can be quickly entered online.
-These factors are then put into statistical models in order to predict risk/benefit outcomes for that specific patient.
-These models are built using data from a large number of operations in the MBSAQIP database.
+These factors are then put into statistical models in order to predict risk/benefit outcomes for that specific patient for up to 4 different primary procedures.
+These models are built using data from a large number of operations from the MBSAQIP database.
 The results of these models show (1) the patient’s risk of having any of 9 different complications within the first 30-days following surgery (2) the patient’s chance of remission at 1 year after surgery for up to 5 different weight-related comorbidities and (3) the patient’s predicted BMI, weight change, and percent Total weight change trajectories up to 1 year after surgery.

 4) What if I don’t know the answer to one of the patient predictors?

-The MBSAQIP Risk/Benefit Calculator will provide the most precise risk/benefit information when all of the preoperative predictor information is entered.
-However, if you do not know the answer to one of the fields, you can definitely leave it in the default setting (usually “No” or “Unknown”).
-The models will estimate the risk/benefits based on all of the entered and default information.
+The MBSAQIP Risk/Benefit Calculator will provide the most precise risk/benefit information when all the preoperative predictor information is entered.
+However, if you do not know the answer to one of the fields, you may leave it in the default setting (usually “No” or “Unknown”).
+The models will estimate the risk/benefits based on all of the entered information.

 5) Why aren’t all of the MBSAQIP variables used for the Risk/Benefit Calculator?

 The MBSAQIP Risk/Benefit Calculator uses the vast majority of preoperative variables collected by MBSAQIP to predict risk/benefit outcomes.
-However, some variables (e.g., laboratory values) may not be known to the surgeon at the time of informed consent and shared decision making.
-In addition, some variables (e.g., previous organ transplant) may have not have been added to the MBSAQIP database until much later in the data period upon which the MBSAQIP Risk/Benefit calculator is based.
+However, some variables (e.g., laboratory values) may not be known to the surgeon or patient at the time of informed consent and shared decision-making discussions.
+In addition, some variables may not have been added to the MBSAQIP database until much later in the data period upon which the MBSAQIP Risk/Benefit calculator is based.